 Cloning creates a local copy of a repository.
 Imagine doing that by downloading a repository to your computer's local storage.
 Clones have references to their original repositories, unlike forks.

 So you want to make your own copy of a repository, let's make a copy of the one that we cloned in the example above, 4Geeks react-flask-hello.

 The steps to fork the repository are the following:

 Click the Fork button located in the top right corner of the page

 mainbranch only) that allows you to only copy the main branch, if you want to copy the whole repository with all of its branches, then this box should be unmarked.

-You can also use the GitHub Desktop App to clone a repository to your computer, once you have downloaded the GitHub Desktop App here https://desktop.github.com/, and being signed to the GitHub website and Desktop App, then you can follow these steps:
+You can also use the GitHub Desktop App to clone a repository to your computer, once you have downloaded the GitHub Desktop App here, and being signed to the GitHub website and Desktop App, then you can follow these steps:

 The GitHub Desktop App will automatically open on your computer and a window called Clone a repository will be displayed.
-Here you can confirm the repository to be cloned and you can change the local path where the repository will be saved by clicking the Choose... button, or you can just copy the path and paste it in the corresponding field.
+Here you can confirm the repository to be cloned, and you can change the local path where the repository will be saved by clicking the Choose... button, or you can just copy the path and paste it into the corresponding field.

 The following video describes the step by step of everything that has been explained in this GitHub Clone Repository article: